azimsb120/digital-store/README.md

 ## Acknowledgements

-I acknowledge the use of official the documentations (Flask, Vue.js), search engine (Google), and LLMs (ChatGPT 4o and Claude 3.5) for assistance in completing this project.
+I acknowledge the use of official documentation (Flask, Vue.js), search engines (Google), and LLMs (ChatGPT 4o and Claude 3.5) for assistance in completing this project.